-To uphold high academic standards the SBS has established a minimum 3.0 cumulative GPA in order for a student to be considered in good academic standing.
+To uphold high academic standards, the Graduate School has established a minimum 3.0 cumulative GPA and a 3.0 programme GPA in order for a student to be considered in good academic standing.

-No graded courses of "B-" or below may be dropped from the Bachelor's programme nor can a course be repeated for a higher grade if the final grade is "C" or higher.
-Any course listed on the programme for which a grade of "C-"or below is earned must be repeated for a letter grade, not on a Pass/Fail basis.
+No graded courses of "B" or below may be dropped from the MBM programme nor can a course be repeated for a higher grade if the final grade is "C" or higher.
+Any course listed on the programme which a grade of below "C" is earned must be repeated for a letter grade, not on a Pass/Fail basis.
 All grades earned by a student in courses listed on the programme, except for the first grade for a repeated course, will be averaged into the student's GPA.

-A student who has completed his/her first semester of undergraduate study and earns a GPA between 2.75 and 2.99 is eligible for one additional semester of continued enrollment on a probationary status.
-Upon completion of the probationary semester, and thereafter until graduation, a minimum of a 3.0 cumulative GPA is required to continue in the SBS.
+A student who has completed his/her first semester of the programme and earns a GPA between 2.75 and 2.99 is eligible for one additional semester of continued enrollment on a probationary status.
+Upon completion of the probationary semester, and thereafter until graduation, a minimum of a 3.0 cumulative GPA is required to continue in Graduate School.
 Probationary status is only available to students immediately following their first semester of studies.